glamrock/cryptocat/README.md

 WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Installation instructions
+### Cryptocat
+1. If your server does not support symlinks, replace the symlinks with copies of the actual files accordingly.
-1. Run `./make.sh` inside the `js/src/` directory in order to generate the client-side cryptography code (requires `gcc`.)
+2. Run `./make.sh` inside the `src/server/js/src/` directory in order to generate the client-side cryptography code (requires `gcc`.)
-2. Configure settings inside `index.php`.
+3. Configure settings inside `src/server/index.php`.

+### Cryptocat Chrome
+1. Run `make build-chrome-zip` in order to generate a Google Chrome-loadable.zip

+### CryptocatBot
+*Instructions coming soon.*

 ## Important notes
 * Cryptocat provides strongly encrypted, secure communications.
 However, it is not a replacement to GPG.
 Think responsibly if you are in extreme, life-threatening situations.

 * Using Cryptocat without HTTPS in a production environment is a recipe for disaster.
 We severely warn against deploying Cryptocat without HTTPS, unless the deployment is occurring as a Tor Hidden Service.

-* Paranoid users may want to use [Cryptocat Chrome](https://chrome.google.com/webstore/detail/gonbigodpnfghidmnphnadhepmbabhij), a Chrome app that loads all code locally, and is secure from being served compromised code.

 * The code for secure deletion of idle chats after one hour is not included in the Cryptocat git repository.
 On the [production server](https://crypto.cat), it's actually a cron job that checks the modification time of chats and [wipe](http://linux.die.net/man/1/wipe)s them securely.
 Those wanting to set up similar functionality should consider writing something similar.